Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/special-considerations-for-azure-sql.md

 ## Special considerations for Azure SQL Database

+_prerequisite_
+* Make sure you have created one database for the directory (e.g: g_dir) with two schemas for Active and Descriptive partition, e.g: g_desc and g_active.

 There are certain settings that should be adjusted in the Azure SQL installation in "Genus Configuration"
 * Specify "Microsoft SQL Server 2016 as the vendor version.
 * Include "Initial Catalog" in the connection string.